 We have enjoyed finding out about dandelions and buttercups that grow in the field next to the woods.
 We learned how a dandelion spreads it's seeds all around using the wind and small animals - and small children when they blow the seeds!
 We have talked about the way different flowers grow in different habitats - the children were quite amazed that they couldn't find any dandelions in the woods or any bluebells in the fields!!!

 We have loved watching the bluebells and wood anemones change and grow over the past few weeks.
 Last week we sketched the bluebells.

 Year 1 have been busy building "fires" in the woods as part of their Great Fire of London topic....

 Children in Year 2 take their learning outdoors as part of "Muddy Mondays"

-Children in KS2 also have the opportunity to visit the local woods and take their learning outside on a termly basis.
+Children in KS2 also have the opportunity to visit the local woods and take their learning outside.